rajbot/quarantine-guide/index.md

 After you have finished washing, make sure you completely dry your hands with a clean towel.

 ### Avoid touching your face
 Coronavirus is very transmissible, and it is possible to contract the virus after touching a contaminated surface and then touching your eyes, nose, or mouth.[^surface] Make sure to you wash your hands before eating and before preparing food, but also make sure to wash them anytime you touch a surface someone else might have touched or coughed on.
-Be sure to keep your fingernails trimmed.

 Avoid touching your face, especially if you are outside your house.
 Wearing gloves and a mask or scarf will help keep you from touching your face.

-### Hand lotion is necessary
+### Other hand hygene
 Frequent handwashing will leave your hands dry.
 At least once a day, use hand lotion to moisturize your hands so your skin does not crack and bleed.
+Also, be sure to keep your fingernails trimmed.

 ## How